Saturday, December 31, 2022

 To honor Lee's memory during this week of Thanksgiving, I've written and posted the following bite-sized bio as part of my NaGenWriMo initiative to document family history online.

-Born in Lodz, Poland on 24 Nov 1903, Leona Zonna "Lee" Wallace had two brothers, for whom she cared after their parents (Anthony and Frances Wallace) died.
-After the family arrived in America, Lee worked during the day and attended high school classes at night while bringing up the boys on her own.
+Born in Lodz, Poland on 24 Nov 1903, Leona Zonna "Lee" Wallace had two younger brothers who she helped support after the family arrived in America in 1909.
+Lee worked during the day and attended high school classes at night.
 In her spare time, she took art lessons, she told a newspaper interviewer in 1952.

 During World War II, Lee worked in labor relations for the Quartermaster Corps, headquartered in Washington, D.C.
 After the war, she applied to Macy's department store in New York and worked her way up to head of the store's high-profile special events group--including directing the biggest holiday event of the year, the famous Thanksgiving Day Parade.
 By the 1950s, Lee had earned a national reputation for superbly directing all aspects of the annual parade, from planning to execution.